 Flipping over the derivative gives the change of the root with respect to the nth polynomial term,

 Note that this expression is invalid when the derivative of the polynomial at z is zero.
 This is exactly the case where the polynomial has multiple roots at z.
 There are two distinct cases for multiple roots.
 The first is when the roots are fundamentally independent and just happen to coincide.
 One example of this is from optical raytracing, where a ray can just graze a surface.
-For this sort of polynomial, the above result is correct; the polynomial is unstable with respect to the coefficients, and the slightest change can alter the root from real to complex.
+For this sort of polynomial, the above result is correct; the polynomial is unstable with respect to the coefficients, and the slightest change can alter the root from real to complex, which is what would happen if the ray were to just miss the surface.

 The alternative is when the roots are structurally multiple.
-An example of this is when the polynomial was created as the square of another polynomial.
-In this case, the dependence of the coefficients can be found by looking at the derivative.
-Define a new polynomial Q(z):
+An example of this is when the ray being traced is contrained to be at grazing indcidence.
+For example, figuring out the edge of a shadow cast by a shape.
+In this case, the dependence of the coefficients can be found by looking at the derivative instead.
+Substituting in the derivative of P into equation (7) gives:

 Now define δ as the relative distance between two adjacent floating point numbers.
 In other words, if a real number is rounded to the nearest floating point number N, N would collect up all the numbers in the range [ (1-δ/2)N,(1+δ/2)N].
 The maximum error in a polynomial term is then